Endorphins Combat Stress: Daily Movement Improves Mood & Attracts Positive Vibes

 Our society is FULL of brands that promise a feeling of elatedness and yet what releases the feelings is actually within us.
 We don’t have to have an expensive gym membership, a fancy house or a high paying job to have high vibes, we just have to shed all those ideas that are placed on us about what will make us happy and realize we can truly generate happiness from inside.
 Don’t let anyone dictate your movement or make you a victim of your own mind by telling you you can’t move on a regular basis.
 You decide to do this, no one else can control what you do with your body and it needs to be the top priority in your lifestyle so you can feel good and attract good things.

 Remind yourself with notes, phone alerts, plans to take classes and activities that involve movement like hiking, dancing, rock climbing, yoga, tai chi, basketball etc. Take inventory of where you seek happiness in your life.
 Is it in affection from another person?
 Is it in your job title or status?

 It is through social media or physical appearance?
 Those are all illusions that will not make you happy.
 There are culturally accepted thoughts called societal consensus that a good job, relationship, and pretty face will make you happy but truly, it’s up to you to activate your own happiness within yourself and not from any external experience or accomplishment.

 You have this superpower to control your own emotions and not let someone dictate how you do or do not move your own body.

-Your body is a sophisticated computer that generates good feelings if your press the right buttons.
-Upload the software that says, we move frequently and exercise everyday.
+Your body is a sophisticated computer that generates good feelings if you press the right buttons.
+Upload the software that says, we move frequently and exercise every day.
 Your hardware is just sitting there waiting for you to use it and now that you’ve read this, you can let your brain create this daily practice as a top priority.